manticoresoftware/manticoresearch/installer/specification.md

 - `--upgrade`: upgrade an existing installation.
 When routed through `bootstrap.sh`, a host without Manticore may fall back to the installation flow; when `upgrade.sh` runs as the internal upgrade module, it requires an existing installation.
 - `--version <version>` or `-v <version>`: install or switch to the requested version when the package family supports version selection.
 This flag is explicit user intent and does not ask for an additional confirmation when changing or downgrading an existing installation.
 For Debian/RPM, a short product version such as `25.0.0` must resolve to an available package version with the same prefix, such as `25.0.0-...` or `25.0.0_...`, before calling the package manager.
 If multiple matching package versions are available, use the highest one according to version sort.
 Versioned Debian/RPM installs must verify that the required exact-version package set is available.
 Debian must choose that set from the resolved `manticore` package metadata: transitive same-version `manticore-*` dependencies for thin/meta versions, plus any bounded same-repo `Depends:` packages whose installed versions do not satisfy the target constraints, followed by `apt-mark auto` for split/dependency packages; but only `manticore=<version>` for fat versions that provide and break the split packages.
 RPM should likewise derive the same-version `manticore-*` requirement closure from repoquery metadata when available, with a known-name fallback for older/minimal systems.
 RPM version switches must prepare package-shape changes by removing installed split packages, or an installed fat package when switching to split, using no-script/no-dependency rpm erasure before invoking DNF/YUM for the requested target set.
 - `--list-versions`: ensure the repository bootstrap package is installed when applicable, refresh package metadata, print available Manticore package versions one per line, and exit without installing, upgrading, or removing Manticore itself.
 The printed version list must be built from package-manager version fields, with blank lines removed, and sorted uniquely from oldest to newest so Debian and RPM output order is uniform.
 Debian epoch prefixes such as `1:` must not cause versions to be filtered out.
-- `--list-versions <path>`, `--list-versions=<path>`, `--list-versions-file <path>`, `--list-versions-file=<path>`: perform the same action but write the refined version list to the given file.
+- `--list-versions-file <path>`, `--list-versions-file=<path>`: perform the same action as `--list-versions` but write the refined version list to the given file.
 Normal installer progress may still be printed to stdout/stderr, but the file must contain only available version strings, one per line, with no log prefixes or status messages.
 - `--silent`, `-s`, `-y`, `--yes`: non-interactive mode.
 Assume defaults and do not prompt.
 - `--no-start`: install or upgrade packages but do not start Manticore.
 - `--backup-data`: include the data directory in upgrade backup.